Ila-bura/C-est-la-V/README.md

 - As a site user I can register so that I can add my own recipes.
 - As a site user I can add my own recipes so that I can store them and share them on the website.
 - As a site user I can edit my own recipes so that I can correct any mistakes or add content if I forgot something.
-- As a site user I can delete my own recipes on the site so that they are no longer displayed on the webiste, if I don't want to share them anymore.
+- As a site user I can delete my own recipes from the site so that they are no longer displayed, if I don't want to share them anymore.
 - As a site user I can send a message to the site administrator so that I can share feedback or ask questions.
 - As a site user I can check the countdown to Veganuary 2024 so that I know how much time is left before the event.